Last Updated: May 12, 2025

 You can also lodge a complaint with your relevant data protection supervisory authority.

-If you are located in the US, although The Ehlers-Danlos Society is not currently subject to any state privacy laws, we will always ensure that no matter where you are located, we adhere to and fully respect your data protection rights.
+Although The Ehlers-Danlos Society is not currently subject to any US state privacy laws, we will always ensure that no matter where you are located, we adhere to and fully respect your data protection rights.

 Privacy Policies of Other Websites